CausaLM: Causal Model Explanation Through Counterfactual Language Models: Causal Model Explanation

 Alternatively, if it was the case that a change of the \textit{Political Figure} would not affect the usage of \textit{Adjectives} in the text, we could have said that $C_{adj}$ and $C_{pf}$ are not confounded.
 This is the case where we could intervene on $C_{adj}$, such as by having the author write a text without using positive \textit{Adjectives}, without inducing a text that contains a different \textit{Political Figure}.
 In causal terms, this is the case where:

 Where $\emph{do}(C_{adj})$ stands for an external intervention that compels the change of $C_{adj}$.
 In contrast, the class probability distribution $\vec{z}(f(\phi(X)| C_{adj}))$ represents the distribution resulting from a passive observation of $C_{adj}$, and rarely coincides with $\vec{z}(f(\phi(X)| \emph{do}(C_{adj})))$.
-Indeed, not using positive \textit{Adjectives} decreases the probability assigned by the classifier to a positive sentiment, but it does not necessarily "cause" it.
+Indeed, the passive observation setup relates to the probability that the sentiment is positive given that positive adjectives are used.
+In contrast, the external intervention setup relates to the probability that the sentiment is positive after all the information about positive adjectives has been removed from a text that originally (pre-intervention) conveyed positive sentiment.

-\paragraph {Counterfactual Text Representations} The act of manipulating the text to change the \textit{Political Figure} in focus or the \textit{Adjectives} used in the text is derived from the notion of \textit{counterfactuals}.
+\paragraph {Counterfactual Text Representations} The act of manipulating the text to change the \textit{Political Figure} being discussed or the \textit{Adjectives} used in the text is derived from the notion of \textit{counterfactuals}.
 In the \textit{Adjectives} example (presented in Figure \ref{fig:example}), a counterfactual text is such an instance where we intervene on one concept only, holding everything else equal.
 It is the equivalent of imagining what could have been the text, had it been written about a different \textit{Political Figure}, or about the same \textit{Political Figure} but with different \textit{Adjectives}.

-In the case of \textit{Adjectives}, we can simply detect all of them in the text and change them to a random alternative, or delete them altogether.~\footnote{This would still require the modeler to control some confounding concepts, as \textit{Adjectives} could be correlated with other variables (such as some \textit{Adjectives} used to describe a specific politician).} For the concept highlighting the \textit{Political Figure} being discussed this is much harder to do manually, as the chosen figure induces the topics being described in the text and is hence likely to affect other important concepts that generate the text.
+In the case of \textit{Adjectives}, we can simply detect all of them in the text and change them to a random alternative, or delete them altogether.\footnote{This would still require the modeler to control some confounding concepts, as \textit{Adjectives} could be correlated with other variables (such as some \textit{Adjectives} used to describe a specific politician).} For the concept highlighting the \textit{Political Figure} being discussed this is much harder to do manually, as the chosen figure induces the topics being described in the text and is hence likely to affect other important concepts that generate the text.

 Intervening on \textit{Adjectives} as presented in the middle graph of Figure \ref{fig:cg-example} relies on our ability to create a conditional generative model, one that makes sure a certain concept is or is not represented in the text.
 Since this is often hard to do (see Section \ref{subsec:generation}), we propose a solution that is based on the language representation $\phi(X)$.
 As shown in the bottom causal graph of Figure \ref{fig:cg-example}, we assume that the concepts generate the representation $\phi(X)$ directly.
 This approximation shares some similarities with the idea of \textit{Process Control} described in~\citet{pearl2009causal}.
 While Pearl presents \textit{Process Control} as the case of intervening on the process affected by the treatment, it is not discussed in relation to language representations or model interpretations.
 Interventions on the process that is generating the outcomes are also discussed in Chapter 4 of~\citet{bottou2013counterfactual}, in the context of multi-armed bandits and reinforcement learning.